Chris Robertson (footballer, born 1986): Torquay United

 In March 2007, Robertson joined Torquay United on non-contract terms, rejoining manager Keith Curle who had signed him on loan while manager of Chester City.
 He scored on his "Gulls" debut, volleying in the third goal in a 3–0 win over Wycombe Wanderers at Plainmoor on 10 March.
-He made a further eight League Two appearances in the 2006–07 relegation season, and signed a full contract with Torquay in June 2007.
-He played 28 games in the 2007–08 campaign, and was an unused substitute in the 2008 FA Trophy Final, as Torquay lost 1–0 to Ebbsfleet United at Wembley Stadium.
-He was transfer-listed by manager Paul Buckle in June 2008, but forced his way back into the first team after Torquay made a bad start to the 2008–09 season.
+He made a further eight League Two appearances in the 2006–07 relegation season.
+He signed a full contract with Torquay in June 2007.
+He played 28 games in the 2007–08 campaign, and was an unused substitute in the 2008 FA Trophy final, as Torquay lost 1–0 to Ebbsfleet United at Wembley Stadium.
+He was transfer-listed by manager Paul Buckle in June 2008, but forced his way back into the first-team after Torquay made a bad start to the 2008–09 season.
 He played 32 games despite missing a three-month period recovering from surgery after he ruptured the main supporting ligament in his ankle.
 After forming a solid partnership with Chris Todd at the heart of defence, Torquay were promoted back to the Football League after beating Cambridge United 2–0 in the Conference National play-off final at Wembley.

 Robertson was linked to a move to Burton Albion in summer 2009, but instead signed a one-year contract after protracted negotiations.
 He played 50 matches in the 2009–10 season, and signed a two-year contract as United finished comfortably in mid-table.
 A club record run of ten clean sheets was ended after 998 minutes without a goal four matches into the 2010–11 season.
 United reached the play-off final, but lost 1–0 to Stevenage at Old Trafford.
 An ever-present in the back four in the 2011–12 campaign by the January transfer window, Robertson began to attract the interest of other clubs as manager Martin Ling struggled to find the money to compete with other interested parties.
 At the time of his departure Torquay were aiming for automatic promotion after a lengthy series of victories.
 In his absence the club finished fifth, and lost to Cheltenham Town in the play-off semi-finals.